 - Post Targeting.
 Send posts to a specific subset of people who like your Page by choosing the age range, gender, locations, languages or interests of the people who should see the posts.

 - Groups.
 Consider creating a Facebook Group if you want to communicate regularly with a segment of your supporters, like your board, volunteers or brand ambassadors.
 A group creates a special space where you can distribute information that people need, share news that’s relevant to a closer circle of people and if you choose, discuss private topics by making the group closed or secret.
 More on Groups.

 - Custom Audiences.
 If you’re using ads, you can use custom audiences to contact people on your email or donor lists on Facebook.
 These paid posts can add an extra touch into your email or phone communications.

+As your posting strategy evolves, you may want to use a calendar to plan out your posts and stay organized.
+An editorial calendar can help if you have multiple people managing your posts.
+It can also keep track of relevant special events and holidays so you can post timely content.
 A posting calendar can also help you account for people at various levels of engagement with your organization, from people you’d like to reach for the first time to loyal supporters who take actions repeatedly.
 You may want to balance your posts to support audiences across the “supporter engagement funnel.”